I fondly remember my childhood family holidays. Recently, my Dad asked me, “Do you remember us taking you to ________?”

 Holidays are about creating memories of an overwhelmingly happy childhood.

-On our big annual family holiday, I pack a special holiday bag of goodies for each of my children.
+On our official annual family holiday, I pack a special bag of goodies for each of my children.
 This doesn’t have to be expensive.
 Typically I include these things:

 * Colouring/activity book